The Colored Noise of Magnetic Monopoles: Subdiffusion in a Coevolving Vacuum and Spin Ice Exponents

-Recently, a series of carefully performed experiments measured magnetic noise in spin ice~\cite{dusad2019magnetic,goryca2020} (see also~\cite{bovo2013brownian,ehlers2002dynamical}).
-Their measured spectral power is well fitted by
+Recently, a series of carefully performed experiments measured magnetic noise in spin ice~\cite{dusad2019magnetic,goryca2021field} (see also previous works on dynamical susceptibilities~\cite{bovo2013brownian,ehlers2002dynamical}), and related it to monopole dynamics.
+The experimental spectral power is generally well fitted~\footnote{Or also $P(\omega)\propto {1}/({\omega_0^{\beta}+\omega^{\beta}})$ used by ref~\cite{dusad2019magnetic}.
+The two expressions are asymptotic at low and high frequencies, the regimes that interest us.} by

-Clearly, $\tau_0=1/\omega_0$ is the relaxation time, whereas $\beta$ is the ``color'' of the noise, found experimentally to be between pink and brown ($1<\beta<2$).
+Clearly, $\tau_0=2\pi/\omega_0$ is the relaxation time, whereas $\beta$ is the ``color'' of the noise, found experimentally to be between pink and brown ($1<\beta<2$).

+The introduction of spin noise spectroscopy to the study of spin ice materials, natural or artificial, is a most welcomed development.
+Indeed, as we will show in a future, broader work on more general~\cite{Morrison2013,nisoli2017deliberate} geometries, a number of relevant observables can be extracted from the power spectral density, such as the total rate of spin flips, as

+where the ultraviolet cutoff $\tau$ is the time discretization of the measure~\cite{0034-4885-79-10-106501}.
+It is chosen to be small enough that spin flips in $\tau$ are negligible, but not as small as to record the internal processes of magnetic moment inversion.
+Remarkably, it might be possible to extract the spin ice part of the specific heat and thus the magnetic part of entropy from the magnetic fluctuations.
+This would be most important in the case of nano-magnetic realizations, where the magnetic part of the specific heat is many orders of magnitude smaller than the phonon term, and thus impossible to detect via calorimetric measures.

-In an initially unnoticed calculation, Ryzhkin~\cite{ryzhkin2005magnetic2} introduced the very concept of monopoles in spin ice precisely to compute its relaxation and susceptibilities.
-A subsequent work related the relaxation time to the difference in monopole pairs creation-annihilation rates, linearized around equilibrium~\cite{klyuev2017statistics}, and predicted a Lorentzian power spectrum.
-Of course, brown noise is the integral of white noise and is thus automatic in any linear stochastic approach based on white, thermal noise.
-To color the noise, Klyuev {\em et al.}~\cite{klyuev2019memory} postulated a continuous superposition of different Brownian spectra, related to different physical processes of varying timescales, likely due either to monopole pairs creation-annihilation or memory.
+Here, however, we concentrate specifically on the noise of monopoles.
+In an initially unnoticed calculation, Ryzhkin~\cite{ryzhkin2005magnetic2} introduced spin ice monopoles precisely to compute relaxations and susceptibilities.
+A subsequent work related $\tau_0$ to the creation-annihilation rates of monopole pairs, linearized around equilibrium~\cite{klyuev2017statistics}, predicting a Lorentzian power spectrum, or $\beta=2$ in (\ref{PA}), i.e.\ brown (or Brownian) noise.